clicknium/clicknium-docs/doc/quickstart.md

 ## Next
 Learn [how to start an automation project from zero](./tutorial/firstautomation.md).
 ## Document Guidelines
-For more about Clicknium Visual Studio Code, please refer [here](./concepts/vscode/vscode.md).
+For more about Clicknium Visual Studio Code, please refer to [here](./concepts/vscode/vscode.md).
 You may need to refer [Clicknium Python package documents](./references/python/python.md) when writing code.
 For more tools provided by Clicknium, please refer to:
 - [Clicknium Recorder](./concepts/recorder/recorder.md).